 Laminar Flow Hood Design

-The design of a laminar flow hood (LFH) is critical to the quality of its performance and how it works.
+The design of a laminar flow hood (LFH) is critical to the quality of its performance.
 To optimize the performance, various design features must be considered and tested.
-Components such as the filter system, fan system and structure greatly influence the air cleanliness, speed, and uniformity.
+Components such as the filter system, fan system, and structure greatly influence the air cleanliness, speed, and uniformity.

 Designing a Laminar Flow Hood